Inteha (2003 film)

-Inteha (Limit) is a 2003 Indian Hindi-language psychological thriller film released on 24 October 2003.
-It was produced by Mukesh Bhatt and directed by Vikram Bhatt, and stars Ashmit Patel and Vidya Malvade in their film debut along with Nauheed Cyrusi.
+Inteha (Limit) is a 2003 Indian Hindi-language action thriller film directed by Vikram Bhatt and produced by Mukesh Bhatt.
+The film stars Ashmit Patel, Vidya Malvade (in their debuts), and Nauheed Cyrusi.
+It was released on 24 October 2003.

 Plot

 Nandini leaves the bright lights of Mumbai to settle in the hill town of Koti (which is actually Ooty) to look after her younger sister Tina after the demise of their father.
-Tina is a spoilt brat who despises elder sister -- she thinks she is interfering and should mind her own business.
+Tina is a spoilt brat who despises her older sister -- she thinks she is interfering and should mind her own business.
 Tina finds out she's being watched and photographed by a young handsome stranger who seems rather taken with her.
 When she finally meets him face-to-face, she is smitten by his dark, dangerous looks.
 While Tina and Ranbir find passion, Nandini brews tension.
 She does not trust the stranger (we don't know anything about his past, she says).
 But she tries to know him better to make Tina happy.
 Then, the twist -- a murder in a hotel convinces Nandini that all is not hunky-dory with the hunk.
 She begins to uncover clues to Ranbir's dark past.

 As Nandini gets closer to Ranbir's real identity, Tina refuses to believe her sister.
 Ranbir threatens Nandini until she has to apologise for reporting him to the police by saying sorry.
 S-O-R-R-Y. Nandini is helpless.
 Especially when her life is threatened.
 Finally, she signs everything over to little sister and seems to head out of town.
-What she actually does is search for more clues to Ranbir.
+What she actually does is search for more clues for Ranbir.